tarkh/hackintosh/Huananzhi-F8D/README.md

 <a name="montereyKepler"></a>
 ## macOS Monterey and Nvidia Kepler
 Starting from macOS Monterey Apple has removed drivers for Nvidia Kepler from the system.
-Never the less, there is ways to revert support for this video cards with [Geforce-Kepler-patcher V2](https://github.com/chris1111/Geforce-Kepler-patcher).
+Never the less, there is ways to revert support for this video cards with [Geforce-Kepler-patcher](https://github.com/chris1111/Geforce-Kepler-patcher).
 Familiarize with it's manual and some limitation, that will occure while using this modification.

 <a name="wbios"></a>
 ## BIOS flashing